laromicas/datero_nointro/README.rst

 Download the code and install requirements (recommended to use a virtual environment)
+You must install geckodriver and add it to your PATH.
+You need to install firefox and add it to your PATH.

 .. code-block:: bash

    $ datero seed install nointro

 Usage
 -----